pvs-hd-tea/TCrules/DOCUMENTATION.md

 ##  Repository structure

-Our repository is called c2c translator and has the following structure:
+Our repository is called c2c-translator and has the following structure:
 ```
 c2c-translator
 	data